-When it comes to the 40x optical zoom of the camera, it performs reasonably well and proves to be useful when you want to get closer to the subject.
+When it comes to the 40x optical zoom of the camera, it performs reasonably well.
 If you take images at the far end of the telephoto optic, the results may not be as good (still they are quite usable) as expected but taking them at the wide-angle end produces good results.
 It’s better to avoid digital zoom as it may lead to some degradation in image quality.

 When you are shooting at longer telephoto lengths, you may want to activate image stabilization to avoid blurry photos.
 Exposures are handled well in general and metering does a fantastic job on many occasions.

-The low light performance of the Nikon Coolpix B500 is not very impressive.
+The low-light performance of the Nikon COOLPIX B500 is not very impressive.
 You will notice a significant detail loss in images shot in these conditions, but things will start getting better if the ISO is set at 800 and moving further up to ISO1600 you can still get some usable images.
-The Vibration Reduction system feature that this camera offers is very useful to prevent camera shake.
+The Vibration Reduction system feature that this camera offers is very useful in preventing camera shake.

 The COOLPIX B500 is powered by four AA batteries.
 A set of Alkaline batteries comes with the camera and provides enough power to capture 600 photos.
 This figure increases to 750 if you load the camera with NiMH batteries.
 You can also use more expensive Lithium AA batteries for more shooting experience and the number will go up to an impressive 1240 shots.

 The only drawback with AA batteries is that you need to bear some additional cost if you don’t have a set of four batteries already, but the advantage is that they can be easily replaced or recharged if you have a rechargeable set.

-Nikon Coolpix B500 comes with several improvements over its predecessor, the Nikon Coolpix L840.
+The Nikon COOLPIX B500 comes with several improvements over its predecessor, the COOLPIX L840.
 They have the same sensor, but the B500 offers a manual mode for better exposure control and offers extended optical zoom for more flexible focal coverage.

-The B500 has a better battery life to give you some extra shooting experience and comes with more connectivity options such as Bluetooth to connect with your devices for instant data sharing.
+The battery has a long life to give you some extra shooting experience and comes with more connectivity options such as Bluetooth to connect with your devices for instant data sharing.
+In short: